-Even if the employee's consideration consists of sacrificing holiday leave or 'ADVdays', the employer has to submit the VAT included in this consideration as payable in the VAT return.
+Even if the employee's consideration consists of sacrificing holiday leave or 'ADV-days', the employer has to submit the VAT included in this consideration as payable in the VAT return.

 The value of the preferential treatment (benefits in kind or other supply) is deemed to be equal to the cost price of the supply.

 If the costs incurred have a business purpose as well as a private purpose, the BUA adjustment applies proportionally.
 For example, a mobile phone made available to an employee is qualified as a benefit in kind to the extent that it is used for private purposes.
 A BUA adjustment has to be made only for this part.
-We have learned from experience that in this situation it is possible to make an arrangement with the Dutch Tax Authorities.